 The Iyengar method is hatha yoga that follows the 8 limbs (yama, niyama, asana, pranayama, pratyahara, dharana, dhyana and Samadhi) of the Astanga path.
 Focusing on the correct alignment of the body, making use of props and other objects as aids to achieve correct postures, striving towards longer holdings, adding pranayama once advanced techniques are established, and bringing “mediation in action” are major differentials to Iyenagar’s systematised and internationally regulated yoga practice.
 Guriji dedicated his life to the study and advancement of yoga.

-Iyengar yoga is a healthy and safe place to start for people who are not physically fit enough to attempt a flowing style of practice.
-This includes people who are ill, elderly, and overweight or may suffer from Scoliosis, Arthritis, or other degenerative conditions.
-That being said, Iyengar Yoga is for the healthy and the ill, the young and the old, the able and the disabled.
+Iyengar yoga is a healthy and safe activity for people who are not physically fit enough to attempt a flowing style of practice.
+This includes people who are ill, elderly, stiff, overweight or may suffer from Scoliosis, Arthritis, or other degenerative conditions.
+That being said, Iyengar Yoga is for all – young or old, the able and the disabled.
 Props have been developed by Mr. Iyengar to help those with limitations to achieve perfection and maximum benefit of the classical poses.
 The sequencing and the timing of the poses are approached in a systematic manner to maximize the cleansing, strengthening and balancing of all the body systems.
 This approach also leads to a calm and focused mind, and prepares us for the meditation in action and ultimately Pranyama.

 Iyengar Yoga also distinguishes itself from other systems by its therapeutic application of the postures.
 Modifications to the postures developed by BKS Iyengar allow for maximum benefit for people with disabilities.
 Mr. Iyengar was recognized worldwide for his knowledge of the body and his expertise in treating complex medical problems.